Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_HardwareSetup.rst

 ---------------------------------------------------

 Next we will connect these wires to the Industrial Quad Relay Bricklet.
-Each input is connected to its own relay and each relay is also connected to GND (black wires):
+Each input is connected to its own relay.
+Simply put it into one of the two connectors of a relay.

 ====== ========== =====
 Signal Wire Color Relay